graphdrawing/gd2024/pages/travel_accomodation.md

 ## Travelling to Vienna and back

-**_Train travel to Vienna is currently interrupted.
-There are no interruptions for reaching Vienna by Plane, Bus, and Car.
-See below for more details._**
+_Train travel to Vienna is currently interrupted.
+Reaching Vienna by Plane, Bus, and Car is **not** restricted.
+See below for more details._

 Vienna is ~~easy~~ to reach by train, by plane, or by bus.
 An overview over the different options is also given [here](https://www.wien.info/en/travel-info/arrival-departure).